martinpihrt/OSPy-plugins/plugins/pressurizer/README.md

 * Ignore rain delay:
   If the check box is marked, the master pump is activated before turning on the stations if rain delay is detected (ignore rain delay).

-* Skip these stations:
+* Use these stations:
-  These marked stations will be skipped and the pressurizer will not respond to them.
+  These marked stations will be used and the pressurizer will respond to them.

 * Pre station run time:
   How many seconds before turning on station has turning on master station (1 - 999 sec).